mdavids/rfc/content/draft-davids-forsalereg-11.md

 Note 1:
-When the "\_for-sale" leaf node name is placed in front of a label of a domain that is not in the PSL, it suggests that this label (and everything underneath) is for sale, and not the domain name as a whole.
+When the "\_for-sale" leaf node name is placed in front of a label of a subdomain, it suggests that this label (and everything underneath) is for sale, and not the domain name as a whole.
 There may be use cases for this, but this situation is considered unusual in the context of this document.
 Processors **MAY** ignore such records.

 Note 2:
 If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level